 How to Change Brake Pads: Brake replacement

 If you’ve done some basic wrenching like replacing starter motors, alternators or even mufflers, you’re completely capable of doing your own brake job.
-We’ll show you how to do the front brakes on a late-model vehicle and get you up to speed on the newest techniques.
-The job takes about four hours and will save you about $350 in shop labor.
+We’ll show you how to do the front brakes on a late-model vehicle and get you up to speed on the newest techniques on how to change brake pads.
+Learning how to change brake pads takes about four hours and will save you about $350 in shop labor.

 Rear disc brakes are far more complex, so that’s a job you should leave to the pros.
 (To learn how to tell whether your front or rear brakes need replacing, see How to Check Brakes.
 For information on avoiding unnecessary brake work, see Auto Repair Rip Offs: Avoid Brake Service Costs.)